ales-tsurko/DNMKit/README.md

 `b s` Create a rhythmic container with the duration of Beats (`b`) and Subdivision value (`s`).
 Currently, only powers-of-two are allowed (`4, 8, 16, 32` etc...).

-**Example**: `3 8`: Three eighth notes, or a dotted quarter.
+For example, `3 8`: Three eighth notes, or a dotted quarter.

-To this point, we have only created a container of events, but we haven't actually create any events yet.
+At this point, we have only created a container of events, but we haven't actually create any events yet.

 ```Swift
 # // start measure